Philip Greenspun: Teaching

 Greenspun has taught electrical engineering and computer science at MIT.
 One of Greenspun's most famous students is Randal Pinkett, who built an online community for low-income housing residents in Greenspun's 6.171 Software Engineering for Internet Applications course.
-Pinkett went on to win NBC TV show The Apprentice.
-In 2003, Greenspun helped teach a newly designed circuits and electronics course at MIT.
+Pinkett went on to win NBC TV show, The Apprentice.

-In January 2011 and again in January 2012, Greenspun taught an intensive RDBMS/SQL programming course at MIT using Google Docs to coordinate classroom instruction.

-The Massachusetts Institute of Technology publishes an aviation ground school co-taught by Greenspun on its OpenCourseware site.

 Charitable work

-In 2007, Greenspun donated $20,000 to Wikimedia Foundation to start a project fund for the payment of illustrators to supply illustrations for use on Wikimedia Foundation projects.
+In 2007, Greenspun donated $20,000 to the Wikimedia Foundation to fund a project to pay illustrators who contributed work for Wikipedia.

-Greenspun is a volunteer for Angel Flight and, on December 6, 2010, assisted in the first nationally arranged kidney paired-donation in which kidneys were flown from Lebanon, New Hampshire to St. Louis and vice versa.

-In December 2013, Greenspun donated $10,000 to Kids on Computers (KOC), a 501(c)(3) non-profit which sets up computer labs in areas where kids do not have access to technology.
-In recognition of Greenspun's donation, the KOC lab at Escuela Manuel Gonzalez Gatica was named the Gittes Family Lab in honor of his grandfather.
-Avni Khatri, President of Kids on Computers in 2012 credits her time at ArsDigita as where she learned the value of FOSS and how it can help bridge and connect virtual and real-world communities.
+In December 2013, Greenspun donated to Kids on Computers (KOC), a 501(c)(3) non-profit which sets up computer labs countries where children do not have access to technology.
+In recognition of Greenspun's donation, a KOC lab was named the Gittes Family Lab in honor of his grandfather.
+Avni Khatri, president of Kids on Computers in 2012 credits her time at ArsDigita as where she learned the value of free and open-source software (FOSS) and how it can help bridge and connect virtual and real-world communities.

+Greenspun is a volunteer for Angel Flight, transporting kidneys from donors to recipients.